 Unlock the full potential of our Hydro Sensor vibration sensor.
 When you pair Bently Nevada’s world-class hardware with any of our industry-leading complementary services, you know you’ll be getting the best holistic solution for your plant’s condition monitoring program.
 Some of our complimentary services include:

 - Machinery Diagnostic Services

 3500 – Our full-featured and versatile rack-based system with the largest usage across all assets and industries gives you the highest level of reliable protection through a proven track record of quality, and compliance with relevant industry standards and regulations.

 3701/46 – Part of our ADAPT family of distributed monitoring systems with a smaller form factor for mounting at the machine, this system provides machine protection via highly configurable vibration and position measurements while transmitting the values via Modbus/TCP over ethernet for trending in SCADA, PLC’s, control systems and historians.

-1900/65A – Our 8 channel General Purpose Equipment Monitor can take your Hydro Sensor data and communicate those findings via Modbus RTU over serial port and Modbus/TCP over ethernet connections while providing flexible alarm programming, configuration and signal processing typically associated with larger, costlier systems.
+1900/65A – Our 8 channel General Purpose Equipment Monitor can take your Hydro Sensor data and communicate those findings via Modbus RTU over the serial port and Modbus/TCP over Ethernet connections while providing flexible alarm programming, configuration, and signal processing typically associated with larger, costlier systems.